Beatriz Nascimento: Death and legacy

 Nascimento was murdered on 28 January 1995 during a domestic dispute between Aurea and Antônio Jorge Amorim Viana, known as Danone.
 The murderer, Danone, believed that Nascimento had counseled his wife, Aurea to leave him because of their violent relationship.
 At the time of her death Nascimento and Gomes had separated, and she was in relationship with Roberto Rosemburg, her common law spouse.
 She was buried on 30 January 1995 at the Cemitério de São João Batista.
+With Gomes, she had a daughter named Bethânia.

 Nascimento impacted international scholarship on black women, calling into question their invisibility because of patriarchy and colonialism, but also because of the over-emphasis on the English-speaking diaspora among academics and the language barriers to intellectual discourse from non-Anglo scholars.
 Nascimento caused feminist scholars to recognize the need for expanding research to encompass Afro-Latinas for a deeper understanding of the complexities impacting the African diaspora.

 Aléx Ratts published a biography on Nascimento and her career, Eu Sou Atlântica in 2007.